- Why You Should Still Write a Cover Letter: Tips for a Great Application

 _New York City, New York_

-Moreover, if the job posting requires you to submit your cover letter in the body of an email, you can add this information to your signature.
-An example of how to do this is:
+Additionally, if the job posting specifies that the cover letter should be embedded within the body of an email, you can seamlessly integrate this information into your email signature.
+For example:

 _Warm regards,_